gwen001/github-subdomains/README.md

 The tool will be released as soon as the current goal will be reached.
 For now, you're not allowed to release it, publish it or give access to anyone else.

-At the same time, please remember that this program is still under development, bugs and changes may occur.
+Please remember that this program is still under development, bugs and changes may occur.

 # Install